Table of contents

 Once you have the goals written out, give yourself measurable due dates and steps to achieving the larger goals.
 Mark these due dates and steps in your calendar to keep yourself accountable and to check in on your own goals throughout the year.

 Make sure to keep things realistic.
 Only you know yourself inside and out, so determine the steps to meet your goals based on what you know you can handle.
-No matter what the outcome, doing your best to meet your goals is a great way to start a new school year.
+Whatever the outcome, doing your best to meet your goals is a great way to start a new school year.

-If you’re sitting down at the start of a new year with some big goals in mind, it’s important to document the steps to achieving them.
-It’s important to have the right tools to organize your plans and goals.
-Check out these teacher favorite supplies to make your goal-setting look and feel more organized!
+If you’re sitting down at the start of a new year with big goals, it’s important to document the steps to achieving them.
+Having the right tools to organize your plans and goals is essential.
+Check out these teacher-favorite supplies to make your back-to-school goal-setting look and feel more organized!

 If you’re looking for more inspiration to use as you prepare for a new school year, check out our other blog posts in the Teacher Life category page using the link below.
 You’ll find must-have supply lists, funny posts, and new ideas for creating your learning space.